 You can use the EDD's unemployment insurance calculator to see figure your weekly benefit amount.

 In most cases, you can receive unemployment benefits in California for up to 26 weeks.
 During periods of high unemployment or during a crisis such as the COVID-19 pandemic, additional weeks of benefits might be available.

 You may file your claim for unemployment benefits online, by phone, by fax, or by mail.
-You can find online filing information and contact information at www.edd.ca.gov.
+Contact information, online filing, and instructions are available on the EDD site.